nayemalam/SleepMeasureApp/README.md

 - based on the annotated example [here](https://gist.github.com/maghis/8c35fe1bb5c7810bdcc6ca389c6cd702), ignored heating
 - there could be multiple intervals of sleep data for a single day, so the data is grouped by date (`screens/Profile` -> `groupedDaysByTsMap`)
 - Assumed 8 hours as deep sleep and 6 hours as light sleep (`src/components/TimeSlept`)
+- Created 3 fictitious family members locally all having an `id` attached to them (this is the challengeId), can be seen in `src/services/FamilyService.ts`

 ### Notes
 - Dialogs are not implemented, but the UI is designed to show the dialog